Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 On the way to the Yarra Valley, stop off at Lillydale Lake in Lilydale.
 This lake reserve is home to two off-leash dog exercise areas, including one where dogs can enjoy a swim.
 There’s also a 2.5km long walking track around the lake.

-Dog-Friendly Cafes in the Yarra Valley
+Dog-Friendly Dining in the Yarra Valley

 There’s no shortage of amazing cafes and restaurants to try in the Yarra Valley, including many that welcome dogs in their outdoor dining spaces.
+For starters, many wineries have onsite restaurants or can add on grazing boards to your booking.

 Pruner's Platter at Yering Farm Wines